MS Spirit of Tasmania II: 1998–2002: Superfast III

 The Superfast III entered service on 16 March 1998 on Superfast Ferries' Patras to Ancona service.

 On 1 November 1999 en route from Patras to Ancona a fire broke out in a freezer trailer on the vehicle deck, most likely in the electrical system.
 The ship's vehicle deck drenching system along with crew put the blaze out.
 All 307 passengers and 106 crew were evacuated and picked up by nearby ships.

 The ship arrived back in Patras the day after the disaster, and investigations began.
 Fourteen dead bodies were found in a truck.
 These bodies were later identified as refugees from Kurdistan.
 After the investigations had concluded, the Superfast III set sail for the Blohm+Voss shipyards in Hamburg, Germany for repairs, arriving there on 3 December.

 The repairs took 71 days during which 450 tons of steel, 84 km of cable, 1,200 m2 of insulation material and cladding were replaced, and a new tilting ramp and new public areas were installed.
 The cost to the underwriter (Attica Enterprises) was US$26 million.
 On 3 March she arrived back in Greece and once again operated on the Patras to Ancona route.
-In March 2002 the Superfast III was sold to TT-Line.
+In March 2002 the Superfast III was sold to Spirit of Tasmania.

-2002 Onwards: Spirit of Tasmania II
+2002 onwards: Spirit of Tasmania II

-TT-Line took over their new ship on 10 May 2002.
-Along with her sister ship Superfast IV, she was handed over to TT-Line at Patras.
+Spirit of Tasmania took over the ship on 10 May 2002.
+Along with her sister ship Superfast IV, she was handed over at Patras.
 The two ships then sailed to the Neorion ship yard on the island of Syros.
 During the ship's dry docking, works such as painting the new livery and superstructure, as well as a general overhaul were carried out.
 At the yard she was renamed Spirit of Tasmania II.
 She subsequently sailed to Hobart, Tasmania, where she was refitted for her new service.
-On 1 September 2002 she entered service on TT-Line's Melbourne to Devonport service.
+On 1 September 2002 she entered service on the Melbourne to Devonport service.

 Between 21 July and 8 August 2014 the ship was docked for maintenance at the Captain Cook Graving Dock in Sydney.
 In 2015 it was refurbished in Devonport.

 On 13 January 2016, the ship broke from her moorings at Station Pier, Melbourne during a storm and was withdrawn for repairs.
 The ship was repaired and re-entered service on 17 January.

+Spirit of Tasmania II and sistership Spirit of Tasmania I are scheduled to be replaced by the Spirit of Tasmania IV and Spirit of Tasmania V in 2026.